Drug Discovery /

-Our technology is applicable for screening of genes using lentivirus libraries including CRISPR library.
+Our technology is applicable for genetic screens using lentivirus libraries, including CRISPR libraries.

 Pooled screening of drugs

-Combining our proprietary ViCS technology with DNA barcoding and droplet techniques, image-based high-content screens can be performed for small molecule libraries in a pooled format as well.
+Combining our proprietary VisionSort technology with DNA barcoding and droplet techniques, image-based high-content screens can be performed for small molecule libraries in a pooled format as well.